Flybell/web_to_obsidian/README.md

 Once you've extracted all the info you need and put them in variables, you can now write them line by line into a .md file that lives in the folder of your Obsidian vault.
 The first few lines define the YAML heading.
 YAML & in-line formatting were designed so that dataview can read the code.

-## The target website of my script & samples

-To simplify things, here's the use case.
-A dummy target website dummy.site.com has a list of members profile links.
-Imagine that when you click on each member's link, you will see a list of links to the projects the person is leading.
-I want to create, in my local Obsidian database, a note for each person and a note for each project, with each project containing a wikilink that goes back to the person.
-Then, when I am looking at the person file, there will be a backlink to all the projects it's associated with.

 Since I want to use the powerful dataview community plugin to analyze the notes I've created, I formatted the files to contain YAML metadata

 ```